 This manual is particularly useful if you are representing a claimant who is undergoing some sort of compliance investigation.
 One of the most common enquiries focuses on undisclosed partners and Chapter 15 of the manual is useful reference in such cases.

-The manual is updated regularly via the GOV.UK website.
+The updates to the manual are listed on the GOV.UK website.
 Although arranged by topic and therefore easier to navigate, there is also a search function for the manual which is available via the box at the top of each page.

 This manual is not specifically for tax credits, but it does contain a section on tax credits which advisers may find useful.

 - Dual recovery cases (from both on-going award and via direct recovery)

 - Household breakdown cases